 Let’s start with DeBrand Fine Chocolates – a world-class chocolate factory started in 1987 by Cathy Brand-Beere.
 The company now employs 100 people, with four sites in Fort Wayne, one in Indianapolis, and a mail order department that ships all over the world.

-Instead of dropping in, take the time to visit the headquarters, located on Auburn Road, and join in a tour to see the chocolatiers in action.
+In addition to dropping in, take the time to visit the headquarters, located on Auburn Road, and join in a tour to see the chocolatiers in action.
 In addition to the 30 to 45-minute tour and learning the history of DeBrand’s through a brief video, visitors get to taste some delicious confections along the way!
 Tours are $5 per person, with each visitor receiving a rebate of $5 off any $10 purchase in the shop.
 For tour dates and times, check out the DeBrand website.

 Making it Your Own in Fort Wayne